nybles/adam/.github/PULL_REQUEST_TEMPLATE.md

-Thanks for making this contribution.
+Thanks for making this contribution. :smile:
-People like you maintain the spirit of community work.
+People like you maintain the spirit of community work. :clap:

 However to make sure that things don't break, please make following checks.
 * Any UI changes should follow Material design principles. [reference](http://fezvrasta.github.io/bootstrap-material-design/)